-Now these events left the black community fractured and in pain.
-My family had to represent the strength of a whole movement and there was no room for weakness or excuses.
-The long arch of history was bending down, so our families swept learning disabilities under the rug from the need to feel strong.
-In my family, education was just a given.
-You had to have a Masters degree at least or you were letting the family down.
-Some families tried to wish the LD away or ignore it all together.
-My parents did the best they could at the time, but this was before the Rehabilitation Act of 1973, and the understanding was just not there.
+My family has to represent the strength of a whole movement and there is no room for weakness or excuses.
+The long arch of history is bending down, so our families sweep learning disabilities under the rug from a need to feel strong.
+In my family, education is just a given.
+You must have a Masters degree, at least, or you run the risk of letting the family down.
+Some families try to wish learning disabilities away or ignore them all together.
+My parents do the best they can, but it’s still 1969 and so before the Rehabilitation Act of 1973.
+The understanding just isn’t there.

-Most people took a more negative view of what was wrong with me, “He’s lazy.
-He’s a daydreamer.”
-They would ask my parents, “Is he stupid?”
-Being part of a high achieving family meant I had a target on my back.
-I spent a lot of time getting laughed at or ridiculed or belittled.
-This actually turned me into a fighter.
-I learned to verbally pick people apart -- the people who crossed my path in that way.
-My vocabulary and my quick mind became the one survival skill I had to level the playing field or level those who poked fun at me.
+Most people take a more negative view of what’s wrong with me: He’s lazy.
+He’s a daydreamer.
+They accuse me through questions.
+Is he stupid?
+Being part of a high achieving family means I have a target on my back.
+I spend a lot of time getting laughed at or ridiculed or belittled.
+This actually turns me into a fighter.
+I learn to verbally pick people apart—the people who crossed my path in that way.
+Eventually, my vocabulary and my quick mind would become the one survival skill I have to level the playing field or, at least, level those who poked fun at me.

 But now it’s 1969.
 The African American community does not want to talk about learning disabilities.
 They don’t recognize that the fight for equal justice applies to every realm of diversity.
 So we just accept the fact that a lot of black kids get left behind or caught up in the system.
 Learning disabilities and black male machismo is a mix that does not work.
 It does not work now and it will not work in the future, not even when I’m a grown man in my 50’s.
 We have generations of lost potential, suffering under the ignorance of our schools.

 Nevertheless, my family is also my saving grace.
 My grandmother, my mother, my father, my aunts, my uncles: they do everything they can to help me.
 It’s heartbreaking to see their frustration over not knowing how.